Creating payments

 }

-• userId — the Forte user the payment belongs to.
+• userId — the Forte User the payment belongs to.

-• paymentId — the Forte payment ID.
+• paymentId — the Forte Payment ID.
 GET it via the payments API if you need the full object.

 • paymentTime — ISO-8601 UTC timestamp of the state transition.

-• state — uppercase, either "COMPLETED" or "REFUNDED".
+• state — uppercase, one of "COMPLETED", "FAILED", or "REFUNDED".

 Trust comes from the network, not a signature